Lyghten/Personal-Portfolio-Website/README.md

 Hosted on [GitHub Pages/Netlify/Vercel].
 (Provide link)

 ## Acknowledgments
-Thanks to [Name/Resource] for inspiration and support.
+Thanks to UWI for inspiration and support.